codex-storage/codex-research/design/marketplace.md

                                                              --------

-The Request contains the content identifier, so that hosts can locate and download the content.
+The request contains the content identifier, so that hosts can locate and download the content.
 It also contains the reward that hosts receive for storing the data and the collateral that hosts are expected to deposit.
 It contains parameters pertaining to storage proofs and erasure coding.
 And